Terebovlia: Modern history

 Until 18 July 2020, Terebovlia was the administrative center of Terebovlia Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Ternopil Oblast to three.
 The area of Terebovlia Raion was merged into Ternopil Raion.

+Demographics

+Terebovlia is an ancient settlement that traces its roots to the settlement of Terebovl which existed in Kievan Rus'.
+In 1913 the city counted 10,000 residents, of whom 4,000 were Poles, 3,200 were Ruthenians and 2,800 were Jews.
+In 1929 there were 7,015 people, mostly Polish, Ukrainian and Jewish.
+Prior to World War II, Trembowla was a county seat within the Tarnopol Voivodeship of the Second Polish Republic.
+Prior to the Holocaust, the city was home to 1,486 Jews, and most of them (around 1,100) were shot by Germans in the nearby village of Plebanivka on April 7, 1943.